Teenage Stress responds well to hypnotherapy. Your child could come out with more confidence and poise!

-Both as a teacher and as a hypnotherapist I have found that teenagers really don’t have it very easy at all.
+Both as a teacher and as a psychotherapist / hypnotherapist I have found that teenagers really don’t have it very easy at all.
 Young people face a bewildering array of stresses and they don’t yet have a firm concept of self with which to put problems into perspective.

+This isn’t the case with adolescents.
+They may well be facing significant problems for the very first time.
 They are personalities in flux and are rarely as sure of their own strengths and qualities as are many adults.
 They haven’t yet lived long enough to be certain that things generally turn out OK in the end.

 Anxiety and the teenage years go hand in hand